 - Technology: Teens in the 1920s didn't have cell phones, iPods, or laptop computers, and didn't use a lot of technology.
 In fact, many did not even have telephones in their homes, and there were no televisions to distract them either.
 Teenagers spent time listening to radio shows and music, socializing with friends, and in the pursuit of various arts and studies.
 Late in the decade, young people could also enjoy movies with sound for the first time.

 - Education: Education was not as revered in the 1920s or as essential as it is today.
 Many teens took on full-time careers as young as 14 and quit school.
 Higher education was available, but not as readily.
 It was much harder for women to get into college.

 - Gender Roles: Although 1920s teen girls did have quite a bit of independence, women and men had very separate roles to play in society.
 Women were expected to get married and raise a family, although it wasn't required for survival as it had been in centuries past.
 Nevertheless, most girls married and started families rather than pursuing careers.
 However, women like Amelia Earhart offered the hope that they could really do anything they set their minds to.

 To describe teens in the 1920s is to describe an overall attitude of the people at the time.
-Everyone was ecstatic over the end of World War I and the new technologies and booming economy.
+Everyone was ecstatic over the end of World War I, the new technologies, and booming economy.
 Things became more relaxed, even fashions.
-While there are similarities between the teens of the 20s and today's teenagers, the 1920s was a unique time in history that will never be fully repeated again.
+While there are similarities between the teens of the 20s and today's teenagers, the 1920s was a unique time in history that will never be fully repeated.
 However, we are left with hints of independence and a hope for the future that all started in the second decade of the twentieth century.